nprapps/mapturner/README.md

 * If the layer type is `shp` it will be clipped to the specified bounding box (using ogr2ogr).
 * If the layer type is `shp` and a `where` attribute is specified, the layer will be filtered by that clause.
 * All fields in the layer *not* specified in the `properties` array will be removed (to reduce file size), unless `all-properties` is specified, in which case all will be kept.
-* The layer will be converted to topojson (a form of compression).
+* The layer will be converted to [Topojson](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).

 After each layer has been processed all of them will be concatenated into a single topojson file.
 Each layer's key name will be used to identify it in the output.